Table of Contents

 Although there are numerous variables for treating someone with a dual diagnosis, it commonly involves an integrated intervention.
 In this treatment, the patient receives care for both the substance abuse and any identified mental illness.

-Addiction often has to do with trauma, anxiety, depression and chemical imbalances in the brain.
+Addiction often has to do with trauma, anxiety, depression, and chemical imbalances in the brain.
 Those struggling with addiction frequently try to relieve their own pain through drugs or alcohol.

 But if they have struggled with an undiagnosed mental illness, getting a dual diagnosis can bring great relief.
-Identifying a specific mental condition that may be contributing to the substance abuse can give a tremendous sense of hope and open new doors for effective treatment.
+Identifying a specific mental condition that may be contributing to substance abuse can give a tremendous sense of hope and open new doors for effective treatment.